VictorAKang/Brain-Flexer-Time-Waster/README.md

 this application.
 This application is a hub where one can entertain oneself by playing puzzle games that are *randomly* generated while waiting for time to pass.

-The choices of games are:
+The choices of games are (for now):
 - Sudoku
 - Minesweeper